MarkM-dev/Previews-client/readme.md

 * **Multi Stream & Multi Chat**
-    - You can add Multi-Stream and Chat on the fly to any page you are currently on directly from the sidebar (if in Video Preview mode) or via the top search bar (if the Multi-Stream feature is enabled).
+    - You can add Multi-Stream and Multi-Chat on the fly to any page you are on directly from the sidebar (if in Video Preview mode) or via the top search bar (if the Multi-Stream feature is enabled).
     - There is also a button that is located next to the stream uptime under the stream.
     - Clicking it will start Multi Stream on a new Twitch tab - so you can still enjoy the benefits of the sidebar and the search function at the top bar.
     - In the new Multi-Stream tab, add a stream from the sidebar or search for a stream at the top Twitch search bar and click the Multi-Stream button in the results to add the stream.